Olomouc: Sport

+Olomouc is home to the professional football club SK Sigma Olomouc playing in the Czech First League.
+Its reserve team, SK Sigma Olomouc B, plays in the Czech National Football League.
+Sigma Olomouc plays its home matches at Andrův stadion with a capacity of 12,474 seats, which regularly hosts international matches as well.
+The second football club in the city is 1.
+HFK Olomouc.

+The city's ice hockey club is HC Olomouc, playing in the Czech Extraliga (top tier).
+It plays its home matches at Zimní stadion Olomouc.
+RC Olomouc is a rugby club, playing in the third-tier competition.

+On the north west side and adjacent of the Andrův stadion was a facility called the Spartakiad Stadium, which was built after World War II.
+The stadium was used for various purposes and promoted the Spartakiad, most notably during the 1950s and 1960s.
+The site also held motorcycle speedway and hosted a final round of the Czechoslovak Individual Speedway Championship in 1964, 1968 and 1969.

 Sights

 Olomouc contains several large squares, the chief of which is adorned with the Holy Trinity Column, designated as a UNESCO World Heritage Site.
 The column is 115 ft high and was built between 1716 and 1754.

 The city has numerous historic religious buildings.
 The most prominent church is Saint Wenceslas Cathedral founded before 1107 in the compound of the Olomouc Castle.
 At the end of the 19th century, the cathedral was rebuilt in the neo-Gothic style.
 It kept many features of the original church, which had renovations and additions reflecting styles of different ages: Romanesque crypt, Gothic cloister, Baroque chapels.
 The highest of the three spires is 328 ft, the second-highest in the country (after Cathedral of St. Bartholomew in Plzeň).
 The church is next to the Bishop Zdík's Palace (also called the Přemyslid Palace), a Romanesque building built after 1141 by the bishop Jindřich Zdík.
 It remains one of the most precious monuments of Olomouc: Such an early bishop's palace is unique in Central Europe.
 The Přemyslid Palace, used as the residence of Olomouc dukes from the governing Přemyslid dynasty, stood nearby.

 Church of Saint Maurice, a fine Gothic building of the 15th century, has the 6th-largest church organ in Central Europe.

 Church of Saint Michael is notable.
 The Neo-baroque Chapel of Saint John Sarkander stands on the site of a former town prison.
 At the beginning of the Thirty Years' War, the Catholic priest John Sarkander was imprisoned here.
 Accused of collaboration with the enemy, he was tortured but did not reveal anything because of the Seal of Confession and died.
 The torture rack and Sarkander's gravestone are preserved here.
 He was canonized by Pope John Paul II during his visit in Olomouc in 1995.